for-l00p/meetup_rsvp_prediction/README.md

 ## Takeaways

-One of the biggest caveats for this model is that 'yes' RSVP count inherently is not an accurate reflection of actual event attendance.
+One of the biggest caveats for this model is that yes-RSVP count inherently is not an accurate reflection of actual event attendance.
 However, until accurate and comprehensive attendance data is available, the yes-RSVP count can serve as a suitable proxy.
 When and if actual attendance data is available, the same preprocessing and modeling steps can be taken as outlined here to obtain predictions using real attendance data.

 ## Next Steps